bisq-network/bisq-markets/README.md

 1. git clone this repository to your docroot or somewhere beneath it.
 2. cp settings.json.example settings.json
-3. edit settings.json and edit the value of "data_dir" to reflect the location of the bitsquare trade data files on your system.
+3. edit settings.json and edit the value of "data_dir" to reflect the location of the bitsquare data files on your system.
 4. Make sure that bitsquare is running with flag --dumpStatistics true

 Navigate in your browser to your webserver docroot.